vivr/vr1/src/programming/learning-python/for-while-loops.md

 ---
-title: Learning Python - For and While Loops
+title: For and While Loops
-shortTitle: For and While Loops
 date: 2025-11-22
 order: 13
 ---